JablonskiJakubb/Personal-projects/README.md

 # Personal-projects
 a collection of my own projects done outside of school
 ## Navigation
+### you can access the...
-- you can access the Journal under this URL: https://jakub-jablonski-my-journal.netlify.app
+- you can access the Journal via URL: https://jakub-jablonski-my-journal.netlify.app
-- you can access the Bussiness card under this URL:
+- you can access the Bussiness card via URL: